-It feels a little bit me-me to write this.
-However, the about me page is something that I access almost every time on the sites that I visit.
-For the ones who like to snoop around, I got you.
+It feels a little bit me-me to write this, but for the ones who like to snoop around, I got you.

 There are things that I know, which you'll find here, and things that I don't know that I don't know, hence the approximately me title.

 I spend most of my "working" time on a computer thinking about how other people are using computers.
 My day job revolves working as a product manager in a software company, which basically means I try and serve a team of really smart people to get a product out of the door and craft it into whatever notion of a "successful" product we have at that moment is.

-However, user experience design is an artificial construct.
+I consider user experience design to be an artificial construct.
 We build it from our heads combining what we know we usually do with ideas on how we might use this new thing.